The Internet is now 20 years old and over 2 billion people are connected to it using computers,smart phones and tablets.

 At the application level there are a host of new protocols.
 Some have been available for a long time like ,HTTP and MQTT, whereas others have been developed especially for the IOT e.g. COAP.

-The cloud will have an important role to play in the IOT as it will enable companies to create networks and store data without having to build the infrastructure themselves.
+The cloud will have an important role to play in the IOT as it will enable companies to create networks, store data,automate processes without having to build the infrastructure themselves.

 This will enable IOT services to be developed much quicker, and at lower cost than using traditional in house systems and services.

 This site as a collection of case studies of real life IOT deployments from various sectors.